 Now we know that refraining the kids from using the devices is not an option.
 It would be like stripping them of fun and entertainment, and more importantly, personal growth, as well as skill-building, get compromised.

 Parents who know how to teach their kids to use digital media properly can create a safer digital world for their precious ones.
-Just be present and guide your child and use a parental control app for android, .
+Just be present and guide your child by downloading a parental control app for android.